kcui7/PCET-pH-kinetic-model/README.md

 The pH dependence of proton-coupled electron transfer (PCET) reactions is a powerful probe for elucidating their fundamental mechanisms.
 The PCET-pH-kinetic-model codes a general, multi-channel kinetic model for describing the pH dependence of PCET reactions that can be applied to both homogeneous and electrochemical reactions.

 ## Installation
-To use the kinetic model.
-Simply download the code and add it to your `$PYTHONPATH` variable.
+To use the kinetic model, simply download the code and add it to your `$PYTHONPATH` variable.

 ## Documentation